Exploring the cloud of feature interaction scores in a Rashomon set: Motivation and prior work

 Existing approaches that detect and explain the feature interactions mainly include (a) traditional statistical approaches such as analysis of variance (ANOVA) and H-statistics \cite{fisher1992statistical, mandel1961non, friedman2008predictive, greenwell2018simple} and (b) more recent machine learning model-based methods such as Additive Groves (AG) \cite{sorokina2008detecting}.
 AG is a non-parametric method of identifying interactions by imposing structural constraints on an additive model of regression trees that compare the performance of unrestricted and restricted prediction models.
 LASSO-based methods \cite{bien2013lasso} select interactions by shrinking the coefficients of insignificant terms to zero.
 Specifically, neural network-based models, e.g. feed-forward neural networks, Bayesian neural networks and convolutional neural networks, are utilized to examine the weight matrices \cite{tsang2017detecting, singh2018hierarchical, cui2019learning}.
 Several more advanced explainable frameworks have been proposed to capture feature interactions from well-defined models, e.g. Shapley Taylor Interaction Index (STI) \cite{grabisch1999axiomatic, sundararajan2020shapley}, Integrated Hessians (IH) \cite{janizek2021explaining} and \texttt{Archipelago} \cite{tsang2020does}.

 \paragraph{Limitations of previous work} Previous works can be summarized as detecting and explaining feature interaction effects in a single trained model $f$.
-Here, we argue that \textit{the high accuracy of a well-trained model can not guarantee the preservation of true feature interactions}.
-As a simple example, we consider the two error-free models $x=\frac{-b\pm\sqrt{b^2-4ac}}{2a}$ for finding a root of the quadratic equation $ax^2 + bx + c = 0$; the input variables $a$, $b$, and $c$ exhibit different feature interactions in these two models.
-See Fig. \ref{fig:problem}(a) for another example where a well-performing linear model with no feature interaction might be modelled using a deep neural network with the same model performance but with feature interaction.
+Here, we argue that \textit{the high accuracy of a well-trained model can not guarantee the preservation of true feature interactions}. \sichao{ As a simple example, we consider the two error-free models $f_1(a,b,c)=\frac{-b+\sqrt{b^2-4ac}}{2a}$ and $f_2(a,b,c)=\frac{-b-\sqrt{b^2-4ac}}{2a}$ for finding a root of the quadratic equation $ax^2 + bx + c = 0$; the input variables $a$, $b$, and $c$ exhibit different feature interactions in these two models as there is a sign difference in the numerator.} See Fig. \ref{fig:problem}(a) for another general example where a well-performing linear model with no feature interaction might be modelled using a deep neural network with the same model performance but with feature interaction.
+A detailed proof of concept is provided in Appendix \ref{appendix:proof_of_concept}.

 In general, for a given task, there exists a class of equally accurate models that lead to different feature interactions.
+To address the identified limitations, one potential solution is to analyze the feature interaction in a set of well-performing models.
+Emerging research \cite{rudin2019stop, fisher2019all, dong2020exploring, li2022variance} has demonstrated the necessity of examining feature importance not just within a single well-trained model but across a set of high-performing models, but none of these works delved into a comprehensive analysis of feature interactions \footnote{More related works are discussed in the Supplementary Material}.

 \paragraph{Our contributions}